MarcSkovMadsen/awesome-streamlit/README.md

 - An [article](https://github.com/MarcSkovMadsen/awesome-streamlit/blob/master/AWESOME-STREAMLIT.md) on the **vision** of how awesome Streamlit is and can become.
 - An [**awesome Streamlit application**](https://awesome-streamlit.azurewebsites.net/) to accompany the article and to act as **inspiration for building and deploying awesome, multipage Streamlit apps**.

+You can also use this project as inspiration or as a starter template for your awesome Streamlit project.

 ## Awesome Resources

 A curated list of awesome streamlit resources.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python) and [awesome-pandas](https://github.com/tommyod/awesome-pandas).